 How to Play European Roulette

 Despite its air of style and sophistication, European Roulette is a surprisingly basic game to play.
 By going online, little has changed in the game, although players can enjoy a greater number of games in a shorter period of time, increasing their chances of winning.
 Additionally, in online Roulette there’s no croupier needed, unless a live dealer game is being played.
-Otherwise, the gaming software spins the wheel automatically at the sites featured for you here.
+Otherwise, the gaming software spins the wheel automatically.

 In European Roulette there’s the iconic black and red wheel, with pockets numbered 0 to 36.
 Numbers 1 to 36 are alternated black and red, and the zero pocket is green.
 On the table there are demarcated areas for players to place their bets on where they think the ball will land on the wheel.
 Betting options are split into inside and outside bets and players can wager on a single number, a set of numbers, odd/even, or black or red.

-Once bets are placed, the Roulette wheel is spun one way and a little white ball is dropped in.
+Once bets are placed at places like Credit Card casinos NZ, the Roulette wheel is spun one way and a little white ball is dropped in.
 The ball and the wheel spin around, until the ball comes to land in one of the numbered pockets when the wheel grinds to a halt.
 If a player has wagered on the pocket the ball landed in, they receive a payout according to the games pay table.

 Although European Roulette’s outcome relies on luck, or when playing online, an RNG; which is essentially the same thing, players often make use of betting systems to try and improve their payout potential.
 The Martingale, D’Alembert, Paroli and 1,3,2,6 systems are often used to great effect and all rely on positive or negative progression theory.

 As you become more experienced in Roulette, you’ll find that implementing these systems is simple, but that many require you have a decent sized bankroll available in order for them to really pay off.

 Advantages of European Roulette